dribdat/docs/docs/contribute.md

 This document contains additional information on contributing to dribdat as a developer.
 If you are just interested in connecting to dribdat's API, scroll down to the [API overview](#api-guide)
 For more background references, see the [README](https://github.com/dribdat/dribdat#dribdat).

-# Software Architecture
+# Welcome, contributor!

+Thanks for checking out `dribdat` - made for brilliant people like you.
 This code is originally based on [cookiecutter-flask](https://github.com/cookiecutter-flask/cookiecutter-flask), which has a number of helpful [developer features](https://github.com/cookiecutter-flask/cookiecutter-flask#features).
 It is a Python 3 project that uses the Flask microframework and SQLAlchemy for data modelling on the backend.
 A plain JSON API, along with Jinja templates and WTForms, serves data to a frontend based on Bootstrap 3 and jQuery.

 ![Sketch of project architecture](images/architecture-dribdat.svg.png)